ping-127001/CatBot/README.md

 # CatBot
-This is the Discord bot used in our [Discord](https://discord.gg/8XxJrFtQPS) server
+This is the Discord bot used in Nyx's [Discord](https://discord.gg/8XxJrFtQPS) server

 ## Modules used
 * [discord.js 12.5.3](https://github.com/discordjs/discord.js) used for discord bot